psychdatascience/FDS-CourseOne/tutorial004.md

-# Introduction to the Unix/Linux Terminal
+# Introduction to the Unix/Linux Terminal and standard file system

 Learning Goals:

 * Learn about the Unix/Linux Terminal (or Windows terminal/console)
 * Navigate the file system using the terminal
 * Create a folders and a files with the terminal
+* Learn about the standard filesystem on a computer (UNIX/Linux, macOS and Windows)

 Prerequisites: